rusinikita/changes/docs/content/docs/mvp-usage.md

 ---

 {{< alert context="info" >}}
-This is not complete and good documentation.
-It's just reminders for early adopters.
+Not complete and good documentation.
+Just reminders for first adopters.
 Quick support and communication in project issues.
 {{< /alert >}}